 In addition to these basic features, it also includes GPS for mapping your running routes on location-based apps like Google Maps or Strava without carrying an extra device around with you when going for a jog.

-It’s worth noting that if you are looking for something in this price range with built-in GPS, then you should consider Garmin Forerunner 235 as it will provide more accurate stats than Amazfit GTR 2.
+It’s worth noting that if you are looking for something in this price range with built-in GPS, you should consider Garmin Forerunner 235 as it will provide more accurate stats than Amazfit GTR 2.

 - Stylish design